-The information included in this Annual Report and our other reports filed with the SEC includes information regarding our business, properties, results of operations, financial condition and liquidity as of dates and for periods before the impact of COVID-19 related containment measures (including quarantines and government orders requiring the closure of certain businesses, limiting travel, requiring that individuals stay at home or shelter in place and closing borders.
+The information included in this Annual Report and our other reports filed with the SEC includes information regarding our business, properties, results of operations, financial condition and liquidity as of dates and for periods before the impact of COVID-19 related containment measures including quarantines and government orders requiring the closure of certain businesses, limiting travel, requiring that individuals stay at home or shelter in place and closing borders.
 This historical information therefore does not reflect the adverse impacts of the COVID-19 pandemic and the related containment measures.
-Accordingly, investors are cautioned not to unduly rely on historical information regarding our businesses, properties, results of operations, financial condition or liquidity, as that data does not reflect the adverse impact of COVID-19 and therefore does not purport to be representative of the future results of operations, financial condition, liquidity or other financial or operating results of us, our properties or our business.
+Accordingly, investors are cautioned not to unduly rely on historical information regarding our businesses, financial condition, liquidity or other financial condition or liquidity, as that data does not reflect the adverse impacts of COVID-19 and therefore does not purport to be representative of the future results of operations, financial condition, liquidity or other financial to operating results of use our business.